Jerami76/100-days-of-code/log.md

  ### Day 20: February 5, 2019

-**Today's Progress**: Worked on rodoing my product page continuation.
+**Today's Progress**: Worked on redoing my product page.
 Decided to scrap again.
 Want to write it mobile first.
 Finally figured out what that means.
 Spent 2 hours working from Git Bash.
 Trying to set up a correct repo for my project, then creat a branch to style it.
 It was hard but, I get it now.
 Checked in with my mentor and talked about how art can be part of my pages.
 Pretty neat idea.
 Need to get a graphics tablet.
 (Maybe I can use my touchscreen?)

 **Thoughts:** I'm trying to work mobile first, as that's the new environment.
 I didn't really understand what that fully meant until today.
 So, I've coded the markup only.
 Now I should do the CSS based on mobile configuration as the main css and add my nedia query in reverse to what I had, by writing my media query for larger screens and then everything else will be "mobile first".